-Did the Accident Cause the Injury?
+Did the Accident Cause the Injury in Louisiana Workers Compensation?

-The employee in a workers compensation claim must prove that his or her disability was caused by the work-related accident.
-The employee must prove that his or her disability was caused by the work-related accident by a preponderance of the evidence, which simply means that it is more likely than not that the disability was caused by the work-related accident.
+The employee must prove that his or her disability was caused by a work-related accident by a preponderance of the evidence, which simply means that it is more likely than not that the disability was caused by a work-related accident.

-In fact, in order for the employee to recover worker compensation benefits, it must be determined that the employment somehow caused or contributed to the disability, but it is not necessary that the exact cause be found.
+In fact, in order for the employee to recover worker compensation benefits, it must be determined that the employment somehow caused or contributed to the disability, but it is not necessary that the exact cause is found.

-A pre-existing injury, disease or infirmity of the employee does not disqualify a claim if the work-injury aggravated, accelerated, or combined with the disease or infirmity to produce death or disability for which compensation is claimed.
+A pre-existing injury, disease, or infirmity of the employee does not disqualify a claim if the work-injury aggravated, accelerated, or combined with the disease or infirmity to produce death or disability for which compensation is claimed.

-So when an employee proves that before the accident the employee had no disability symptoms, but that beginning with the accident the disability symptoms appeared and remained, then the employee should receive workers compensation benefits.
+So when an employee proves that before the accident, the employee had no disability symptoms, but that beginning with the accident, the disability symptoms appeared and remained, then the employee should receive workers compensation benefits.

-Also, there must be either medical or circumstantial evidence indicating a reasonable possibility of causal connection between the accident and the disabling condition; if there is, then the employee's work injury is presumed to have aggravated, accelerated or combined with the preexisting disease or infirmity to cause his disability.
+Also, there must be either medical or circumstantial evidence indicating a reasonable possibility of causal connection between the accident and the disabling condition; if there is, then the employee's work injury is presumed to have aggravated, accelerated, or combined with the preexisting disease or infirmity to cause his disability.

-The Employee's Presumption of Causation
+The Employee's Presumption of Causation in Louisiana Workers Compensation

-In Louisiana workers compensation cases, an employee's disability is presumed to have resulted from an accident, however, if before the accident the employee was in good health, but beginning with the accident the disability symptoms appear and remain.
+In Louisiana workers compensation cases, an employee's disability is presumed to have resulted from an accident; however, if before the accident, the employee was in good health, but beginning with the accident, the disability symptoms appear and remain.

-Also there must be sufficient medical evidence to show a reasonable possibility of causal connection between the accident and the disability, or that the nature of the accident, when combined with the other facts of the case, raises a natural inference of such a causal connection.
+Also, there must be sufficient medical evidence to show a reasonable possibility of causal connection between the accident and the disability, or that the nature of the accident, when combined with the other facts of the case, raises a natural inference of such a causal connection.

 A causal connection simply means that one thing caused another thing.

-In other words, in order for the party denying the existence of the presumed causal relationship to prevail on the issue, that party (usually the insurance company) must produce evidence and persuade the judge that it is more probable than not that the work-injury did not accelerate, aggravate or combine with the preexisting disease or infirmity to produce his disability.
+In other words, for the party denying the existence of the presumed causal relationship to prevail on the issue, that party (usually the insurance company) must produce evidence and persuade the judge that it is more probable than not that the work-injury did not accelerate, aggravate or combine with the preexisting disease or infirmity to produce his disability.

-The employee in a worker compensation proceeding must prove that the conditions under which the employee worked did in fact injure him or bring about his death.
+The employee in a worker compensation proceeding must prove that the conditions under which the employee worked did, in fact, injure him or bring about his death.

 For example: did the employee fall, or receive a blow, or perform heavy work at the time in question, or be exposed to heat or poisonous gases or substances?

 In most workers compensation cases, testimony by the employee, co-workers, and other witnesses to the actual accident or related facts is used in the first stage of the inquiry where the facts are assembled.

 This process is difficult to define because the fact of causation can never be absolutely 100% determined and must depend on probabilities.
 The question to be answered here is whether some employment event caused the employee to be disabled.

 In most workers compensation cases, medical testimony by doctors must be used at the second stage where the fact of causation is established.

 The Burden of Proof In Proving that the Accident Caused the Injury

 An injured employee must prove the existence of an accident and its causal connection to his disability by a reasonable preponderance of the evidence.
 Again, a preponderance of the evidence, simply means that it is "more likely than not" that the disability was caused by the work-related accident.

 That is, if a healthy employee suffers a work-related accident and thereafter disabling symptoms appear and continue, and if the medical evidence shows a “reasonable possibility” of a causal connection, then it is presumed that the accident caused the injury.

-In other words, if the injured worker fails to demonstrate that he or she was healthy prior to the incident, and thus raising the possibility that something other than the incident resulted in the disability, then the injured worker is not entitled to the presumption.
+In other words, if the injured worker fails to demonstrate that he or she was healthy before the incident, and thus raising the possibility that something other than the incident resulted in the disability, then the injured worker is not entitled to the presumption.